"There are only two tragedies: One is not getting what one wants, and the other is getting it."

 "I have responsibilities.
 I've...never done anything like this."

 "But you're not telling me to leave."

-His lips were soft, just as she'd always imagined the.
+His lips were soft, just like she'd always imagined them.
 And she had never realized he had such strong hands.
 Hands like that could do anything they wanted.
 She pushed herself against him and he squeezed.
-Sonia almost whimpered.
+Sonia whimpered.
 Everything about him felt good.
 She reached between his legs and he grunted in surprise.
 Then she broke off the kiss and pushed him away.
 He looked confused, so she whispered in his ear: